The Favourites of Kelli Lovett

 With a bit of luck, persistence, and two trips to the mechanic, we managed to finally get going as the last light was fading.
 Leaving what we thought was the worst behind, we trundled away towards the inland route.
 What we did not know was that the adventure was only just beginning.
 A bitumen road that slowly dwindled to barely a goat track, our inland route was more than we bargained.
 The 19 hours turned into three days along dirt tracks, pothole-riddled roads, under waterfalls, and through the remote Peruvian jungle.
 At the time, it was one of the worst travel moments that I had experienced.
 But, looking back, I should have taken time to enjoy the genuinely spectacular Peruvian jungle!

-The Favourites of Jack Goldstein
+The Favourites of Chris Overgaard Pedersen

 Turkish Bath Gone Wrong